Ouch! What are blisters? Find out in this article for kids.

 A middle ear infection happens when germs like bacteria and viruses get in your middle ear and cause trouble.
 Read this article to find out more.

 Kissing is just one of the ways that someone can spread mononucleosis.
-Most people who get mono are between the ages of 15 and 25, but younger kids can get it, too.
+Most people who get mono are teens or young adults, but kids can get it too.

 Did you ever toss your cookies?
 That means throw up, or puke.
 It's gross, but just about everyone has done it.
 Find out more in this article for kids.